Dry Eyes? Which are the best Contact Lenses?

 - Proclear - This lens is getting a little dated - it has been around for 20 years, but a lot of customers swear by Proclear and how comfortable they are if you tend to have dry eyes.

 When choosing contact lenses, it's very important you do your research, and make sure you're a choice that addresses all of the important factors involved.
 There are many issues that may need to be addressed that might not be obvious to anyone that isn't an eye care processional.
 Also, vision correction is not the only job a contact lens has.
 It's also responsible for keeping your eyes well hydrated, and the material they are made out of can affect how well they are able to do that.
 Below are some tips and recommendations to consider when choosing contact lenses for dry eyes.

-- Consult: Consult with your optician to help determine which lenses are best for you.
+- Consult: Consult with your Optometrist to help determine which lenses are best for you.
 There may be some trial and error involved here.
 The will take into consideration the cause and symptoms of your dry eyes and help you determine which lenses to try next.

 - Lens Material: Silicone-Hydrogel lenses allow much more oxygen to reach the cornea than other types of soft lenses.
 These typically cost a bit more but may also cause less water to evaporate.

 - Solutions: Some solutions have ingredients such as preservatives which may be contributing to your dry eye symptoms.
 If you feel that this is happening to you, bring it to your optician’s attention.